 A new hire is provided relevant training and expected to master multiple software platforms, each of which has a different look and feel.
 The average employee will get comfortable performing their daily tasks, but will not reach for expertise.

 Here is the catch — not all software is used routinely.
 In fact, an employee might receive instructions in October on how to submit a vacation request, but it isn’t until May that he actually asks for time off.
-At this point his memory has been wiped clean and he need a second round of instructions.
+At this point, his memory has been wiped clean and he needs a second round of instructions.

 This might not sound like such a big deal, but vacation forms are only the tip of the iceberg — it can happen with any number of tasks that simply aren’t performed often enough to stick.
 Ultimately this results in slowed processes and additional time and resources spent reteaching an employee something that they were supposed to already know.

 With a Digital Adoption Platform in place, employees can refer back to real-time training sessions on-demand.
 A DAP guides employees through complex tasks on any platform, playing the role of both the trainer and the friendly colleague who steps in when confusion or forgetfulness hits.

 2. Training sessions don’t occur as often as software updates

 Let’s say your onboarding system is impeccable — each employee is imparted with a toolbox of technical skills ensuring their success.
 For the sake of argument, let’s agree that these employees have perfect memories and never forget their training.

 However, thanks to the wonders of cloud-based applications, your software rolls out automatic updates.
 Updates are great: new features, improved functions and more efficient ways of working — that is, if your employees know how to take advantage of them.